liebenxj/Trifle/README.md

 ## Installation

-Trifle builds upon [TT-repo](https://github.com/jannerm/trajectory-transformer.git).
+This implementation of Trifle builds upon [TT-repo](https://github.com/jannerm/trajectory-transformer.git).
 Before proceeding, ensure you have installed the base environments following the instructions in the TT-repo.

 ### **1. Install a compatible version of `pyjuice`**